How to Know If You Are Getting Something for Your Dealership SEO Investment

 [Read more: The Importance of a Multi-Faceted SEO Strategy]

 Either way, the bottom line is you want to sell more cars, and although there is much more that goes into selling vehicles than just your digital strategy, you at least want to see that new potential customers are viewing your website inventory or getting in contact with you based on something they saw on the website.

 What Makes a Blog Successful?

 Though landing pages focused on your inventory or sales are important parts of the digital strategy, the SEO of your website from a content marketing perspective really begins with a successful blog.
-The content posted to this blog may not be as sales-focused as other webpages, but it plays a critical role in gaining and maintaining SEO success long-term.
+The content posted to this blog may not be as sales-focused as other web pages, but it plays a critical role in gaining and maintaining SEO success long-term.

-Because blogs are so versatile, there are many types of content that can be created for them.
+Because blogs are so versatile, many types of content can be created for them.
 Generally speaking, however, the primary goals behind your website blog are to generate a consistent traffic flow and build brand awareness, helping to increase your domain authority over time (in other words, your standing in the eyes of Google).